jwelrynewone/docs/nibiru-book/nodes-and-validators/joining-testnet/README.md

     mkdir -p $DAEMON_HOME/cosmovisor/genesis/bin
     mkdir -p $DAEMON_HOME/cosmovisor/upgrades
     ```
-4. Add the genesis version of the binary (currently it is `0.12.1` version).
+4. Add the genesis version of the binary (currently it is `v0.13`).
 You can verify your binary location with `which nibid` command.
 For the default location you can use the example below:

     ```bash
     cp ~/go/bin/nibid $DAEMON_HOME/cosmovisor/genesis/bin